antzkr/LUKS-Mount-Bash-Function/README.md

 # LUKS Mount Bash Function
-Bash function to mount and unmount LUKS images
+Bash function to mount and unmount LUKS images from the terminal.
+A single line finds available LUKS containers and mounts to your specified destination.

 # PURPOSE